HayTran94/nab-icommerce-assessment/README.md

 * High level services can communicate with low level services.
 * If low level services need some data from another service, it should claim the missing data from higher level services.

-See the above Architecture Design for more details.

 6. SOLID:
 I also applied SOLID pricipal in the project.
 * Each class is designed according to the Single Responsibility Principle.